nicholasklaene/aws-cdk-fargate-microservices-demo/README.md

 Consists of two Spring Boot based services:
 - Name Service
    - GET /name/{some_name}
-      - Concatenates {some_name} with the last name of a recent US president
+      - Concatenates {some_name} with the last name of a US president
       - Returns `{ "name": "some_name some_presidents_last_name" }`
    - GET /hello/internal/health
       - Health check endpoint for ELB